oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

     _=/usr/bin/printenv
     ```

-You can see the environment variables we have set
+You can see the environment variables we have set (in this case it is of course using `tg_high` for the DB conneciton name in the URL, **yours will be different**

 - Exit the container: `exit`